argilla-io/argilla-python/README.md

 mkdocs serve
 ```

+You will find the built documentation in `http://localhost:8000/argilla-python/`.

-The docs will be deployed on pushes to `main` branch automatically.
+The docs will be deployed for pull request branches automatically.